burlinson/AI/_posts/2025-11-22-Smell-Taste-Touch.md

 comments: fasle
 mathjax: false
 ---
 To date, AI has been defined by a single dominant input: Text.
 A new frontier is emerging.
-AI is being trained on AI sensory data that we humans take for granted: Smell, taste, and touch.
+AI is being trained on multimodal sensory data that we humans take for granted: Smell, taste, and touch.

 Even the most advanced AI models - capable of writing code, analyzing documents, and generating images – are still primarily relying on language as their window into the world.